Shirley Schmidt, July 9th, 2015

 SS: Maybe it was contained in a certain portion of the city?

 NL: Exactly, it was contained, it didn’t spread as much, and I think that city was just not – it was before the biggest population boom, I think, too, so there were less people to be affected.

 SS: It could be.

 LW: And in ’43, it’s widely regarded as an actual race riot, whereas 1967, using the term “riot” has become a bit more controversial.
 So, I’m curious what you think about calling what happened in 1967 when you were living in Detroit and your now-ex-husband was a firefighter.
 Do you think that it was race related in ’67?

 SS: You know, I can’t answer that for sure.
 I’ve been watching some of the programs on TV, and how it started because of a blind pig operation.
 I’m not saying that the police are angels, because it didn’t seem to be.
-It looked like they went too far in doing something.
+It looked like someone was just—they went too far in doing something.
 And the people that were in there said they were tired of being pushed around.
 You know, were they pushed around for years and years?
-Who’s gonna know?
+Who’s going to know?
 And then it started like that.
 I don’t think it started as a race thing so much, just as anger and they thought that something should have been kept open when it was against the law to keep it open.
 The police could’ve maybe turned a blind eye for a while, but it just carried on, everything out of proportion.
 One person hits one, the other says, “Hey look at him man, he’s a white guy, and he’s beating him!”
 Who knows?
 And then, a lot of people say in their own minds, “Oh man, let’s go see what’s in that store, well it’s happening, I can take what I want.”
 It just got out of control, and I don’t know if it was all based on race.
 I think it was based on a lot of other things.